AdobeDocs/campaign-classic.en/help/campaign/using/consistency-rules.md

    For more on this, refer to [this section](#monitoring-consumption).

-## Define the maximum load {#defining-the-maximum-load}
+## Defining the maximum load {#defining-the-maximum-load}

 To define the maximum load, you need to define availability lines.
-To do this, two options are available: you can manually create one or more availability lines (refer to [Add availability lines one by one](#adding-availability-lines-one-by-one)) or create availability ranges.
+To do this, two options are available: you can manually create one or more availability lines (refer to [Adding availability lines one by one](#adding-availability-lines-one-by-one)) or create availability ranges.
 The frequency of these time periods can be automated (refer to [Add a set of availability lines](#add-a-set-of-availability-lines)).

-### Add availability lines one by one {#adding-availability-lines-one-by-one}
+### Adding availability lines one by one {#adding-availability-lines-one-by-one}

 To create an availability line, click the **[!UICONTROL Add]** button and select **[!UICONTROL Add an availability line]**.
 Enter the availability period and the available load.